theothermosh/Java-MOOC-UniOfHelsinki/README.md

 # Java-MOOC-UniOfHelsinki
-Solution to the exercises of Java Programming I and Java Programming II courses offered by University of Helsinki, Finland.
+Solution to the exercises of Java Programming I course offered by University of Helsinki, Finland.